-- P. S.-I dined yesterday with General Monckton, Major Gates, Colonel Lee,1 and other officers, who have served in and are friends of America.
-Monckton inquired kindly after your welfare. - 1 Afterwards General Gates, and General Charles Lee, of the American Continental Army.
+P. S.-I dined yesterday with General Monckton, Major Gates, Colonel Lee, 1 and other officers, who have served in and are friends of America.
+Monckton inquired kindly after your welfare.

-TO THE COMMITTEE OF CORRESPONDENCE IN PENN-SYLVANIA
+TO THE COMMITTEE OF CORRESPONDENCE IN PENNSYLVANIA

 London, 13 March, 1768.